yeongsheng-tan/drawing_app_java/README.md

 ###### 8. Lines are allowed to cut through rectangles
 ###### 9. Drawing a new canvas initialises a new empty canvas
 ###### 10. Bucket fill supports 2 bytes default ascii printable character set only `(i.e. from ascii decimal code 33 to ascii decimal code 126)`
+###### 11. Bucket fill will not happen on pixels with character 'X'.
+If seed coordinate for bucket fill to begin search with, lands on an 'X' pixel, fill action aborts.
 ---
 ## Installation for running the compiled java jar binary 'drawing_app_java-all.jar'
 1. Install JDK8 for your target Operating System, see ([details](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html))